torsjonas/ifpa-api/README.md

 Usage
 =====

-Construct an instance of the IfpaApi class providing your API key as a parameter.
+Create an instance of the IfpaApi class, providing your API key as a parameter.
 You can get an API key by following the instructions on http://www.ifpapinball.com/api/documentation/

 ```javascript
 const IfpaApi = require('ifpa-api');